 Respiratory Structure & Function

-Assemblies in the American Thoracic Society are functional groups for members with like interests clinically and scientifically, and provide a home to support initiatives that facilitate effective interaction between members, and offer a forum for members to launch projects and activities that benefit themselves and the ATS at large.
-Assemblies represent a way to maximize the benefits of ATS membership.
+Assemblies in the American Thoracic Society serve as functional platforms for members with similar clinical and scientific interests to facilitate effective communication among members and to promote research projects and activities that benefit themselves and the ATS globally.
+Assemblies functionally are the voice of the membership.

 Members in Training and Transition:

 RSF is at the vanguard of training new members for careers in independent research, academic medicine or industry.
 The Training and Transition Group fosters workshops in grant writing and networking and promotes the assignment and active involvement of mentors to junior members.
 The objective of this committee is to build grassroots strengths by facilitating recruitment and integration of the finest junior respiratory investigators and clinicians globally.
 RSF offers young investigators opportunities to establish themselves as contributing members of the assembly.

 Your involvement in RSF will guarantee the highest opportunity to realize your expectations and goals in the pulmonary community.
 Speaking for all of the members of RSF, we promote an open door policy and enjoy any and all questions, comments and ideas that we can turn into effective practices to promote lung health.